nonoo/dmrshark/README.md

 - **remotedbreconnecttrytimeoutinsec**: If the remote database connection gets lost, dmrshark will try to reconnect in this interval.
 - **remotedbdeleteolderthansec**: Clear remote database log entries older than this many seconds.
 - **remotedbmaintenanceperiodinsec**: Maintenance (deleting of old entries) will happen in this interval.
 - **userdbtablename**: Table to get DMR ID and callsign associations from.
+This is used when retransmitting messages and when the info command is used.
 - **remotedbuserlistdlperiodinsec**: Update user list in this interval.
 Set it to 0 to disable user list download.
 - **repeaterinfoupdateinsec**: Active repeaters will be queried for status in this interval.
 - **updatestatstableenabled**: Enter 1 here, if you want the repeater stats table to be updated when a heartbeat packet is received.